PointCloudLibrary/pcl/doc/tutorials/content/conditional_removal.rst

 The code
 --------

-First, create a file, let's say, conditinoal_removal.cpp in you favorite editor, and place the following inside it:
+First, create a file, let's say, conditional_removal.cpp in you favorite editor, and place the following inside it:

 .. literalinclude:: sources/conditional_removal/conditional_removal.cpp
    :language: cpp